hapax/hapax.github.io/assets/maximal.md

 enough that the blob looks flat!
 Then the quickest route between, say, $C_i$ and $C_{i+1}$ will be a straight line, since this is a locally sensible route.
+Zoom in on the shortest route, and it looks straight.
 Since this is true for all intermediate points, we arrive at another important conclusion: